|

 these three qualities, it cannot be made the subject of description; and hence we blend them together and obtain The One.
 Its upper part is not bright, and its lower part is not obscure.
 Ceaseless in its action, it yet cannot be named, and then it again returns and becomes nothing.
 This is called the Form of the Formless, and the Semblance of the Invisible; this is called the Fleeting and Indeterminable.
 We meet it and do not see its Front; we follow

-What you can't see What can't be heard Is called inaudible What you can't touch It's called imperceptible.
+Gospel according to Thomas.
+That is, a Gnostic scripture.
+Ma Kou's translation of this chapter: What you can't see What can't be heard Is called inaudible What you can't touch It's called imperceptible.
 Three indecipherable elements The upside is not luminous Indefinite it cannot be named.
-One can't see its face Knowing of the beginning Note: - Ma Kour, Tao Te king, Albin Michel, 1984.
+One can't see its face Knowing of the beginning Notes: - Ma Kour, Tao Te king, Albin Michel, 1984.
 Chapter 14, translation from French. -- |

 ||||